dennis-tra/v4/src/content/jobs/TouchTech/index.md

 - Developed and shipped an iOS applications for tracking the performance of employees using Swift 2.3 leveraging third-party and internal APIs - [Demo-Video](https://youtu.be/yJqmHGGcbgc)

-- Interfaced with clients on a weekly basis and both apps were developed on my own
+- Interfaced with clients on a weekly basis and both apps were developed solely on my own